Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 1. Owns a Singapore ship or a ship that is provisionally registered under the Merchant Shipping Act 1995; or

-2. Is the buyer under a contract for the construction of a ship.
-At the time of sale, the ship is intended to be registered or is provisionally registered under the Merchant Shipping Act 1995.
+2. Is the buyer under a contract for the construction of a ship that, at the time of sale, is intended to be registered or is provisionally registered under the Merchant Shipping Act 1995.

 The exemptions mentioned in paragraphs (6) to (8) above do not include:

-• Income of the shipping enterprise as a lessor of a ship under a finance lease that is treated as a sale under Section 10C; or
+• Income of the shipping enterprise derived before 12 Dec 2018 as a lessor of a ship under a finance lease that is treated as a sale under Section 10C; or

 • Income of the shipping enterprise from carrying on a business of trading in ships or of constructing ships for sale.